Awarded a Texas Top10 Personal Injury Settlement in 2021 by TopVerdict.com for a $1,300,000 Commercial Vehicle Accident Claim

 Securing a Law Loan

 Do companies exist that loan money based on securing an interest in your settlement?
-Yes.
-However, many of these law loan companies charge a ridiculous interest rate.
-Most law loan companies require you to be represented in order to qualify for a loan.
+Yes, but many of these law loan companies charge a ridiculous interest rate.
+Most law loan companies require you to be represented to qualify for a loan.
 Our legal team routinely help clients secure loans that charge a flat fee, as opposed to a continuously compounding loan.
 This sometimes saves our clients thousands of dollars.

 Getting Necessary Medical Treatment